History of Plymouth Argyle F.C.: Foundation, formation and the early years

 The club was founded in 1886 as Argyle Football Club, the first match taking place on 16 October 1886 against Caxton, a team from Cornwall and saw the Pilgrims lose 2–0.
 Later that week Argyle won for the first time–beating Dunheved College (now Launceston College) in Launceston (where many of the club's first members had been educated) 2–1.
 They played several friendlies against Plymouth United, but poor performances on the pitch led to the club going out of existence in 1894 before being resurrected in 1897 as one part of a general sports club, the Argyle Athletic Club.
 In 1898, Argyle F.C. produced its first rulebook.
 The club's ground was given as Marsh Mills, an area on the edge of the city of Plymouth.

 Much speculation surrounds the origin of the name Argyle.
 One explanation is that the club was named after the Argyll and Sutherland Highlanders, an army regiment with a strong football side of its own.
 Another theory is given by the local geography–suggesting the name comes either from the nearby public house, The Argyle Tavern, where the founder members may have met, or from a local street Argyle Terrace.

 The club adopted its current name when it became fully professional in 1903 joining the Southern League, under the management of Bob Jack.
 Argyle's first professional game was on 1 September 1903 against West Ham United resulting in a 2–0 win for Argyle with the first goal being scored by Jack Peddie.
 Their first home game as a fully professional club was on 5 September 1903 when they beat Northampton Town 2–0 in front of a crowd of 4,438.
 Argyle won the Southern League in 1913, then in 1920 entered the Football League Third Division as a founder member, where they finished 11th in their first season.

-In the summer of 1924, a Plymouth Argyle team visited South America to play some exhibition football Argentina and Uruguay.
+In the summer of 1924, a Plymouth Argyle team visited South America to play some exhibition football against Argentina and Uruguay.
 Argyle thrashed Uruguay national team 4–0 in their first game (Uruguay went on to win the first ever World Cup just six years later) before pulling off another shock by beating Argentina national team 1–0.
 They then held Argentinean giants Boca Juniors to a credible 1–1 draw.
 Moses Russell captained the side and played in all nine matches.
 Russell's style of play caught the attention of the Argentine press; at the end of the tour 'The Standard of Buenos Aires' commented: